 P, Pathogenic; LP, Likely Pathogenic; VUS, Variant of Uncertain Significance; LB, Likely Benign; B, Benign; ES, Evidence Score

 1Substantive new publicly available evidence (e.g. functional assay, multifactorial analysis) or locally available evidence (e.g. segregation data, RNA analysis) in the absence of previous evidence of that type.
 2New publicly available evidence conflicting with previous data of the same type (e.g. new functional assay conflicting with previous functional assay, new multifactorial analysis conflicting with previous multifactorial analysis).
 New evidence is of equivalent validity, thus nullifying existing data for that evidence class.
 3Definition of “Proactive re-contact” requires further specification.
 Suggestion: letter explaining situation, proactive scheduling of appointment slot with one further attempt to re-contact if original appointment not attended.
 4Historic patients refers to all current and former patients who have been identified to have the re-classified variant, including former patients, seen in the past, discharged from care, and no longer in an ongoing relationship with the specific healthcare professional involved.
+5Where sufficient national infrastructure exists, these down-classified variants should remain under active national review.
+6Where infrastructure exists for active national review, systematic contact of historic patients may be considered in the absence of further fluctuation in variant class over the subsequent ≥1 years.

 Figure 1.
 Example scenarios for variant re-interpretation involving new conflicting evidence or a revised variant interpretation framework.
 The scale (-7 to 10) represents total evidence points for a variant.
 Displayed above the scale are categorical variant classes: B (benign), LB (likely benign), VUS (variant of uncertain significance), LP (likely pathogenic), and P (pathogenic).
 For VUS, subclassifications ‘cold’, ‘tepid’ and ‘hot’ are shown.
 For LP, subclassifications ‘low-end’ and ‘upper-end’ are shown.
 Double-headed arrows represent changes in variant interpretation scores of 3 evidence points.
 The red arrows are those re-interpretations which result in a re-classification across the actionability-threshold, represented as a dark red vertical line. *“Potentially changeable classifications at actionability threshold” as they satisfy the three criteria of 1) resulting from new conflicting evidence or from a revised variant interpretation framework 2) having a change in evidence score of ≤3 AND 3) the new classification and score is close to the actionability threshold (ES 4 – 7, pale red box).